Zabłudów: History

 The town of Zabłudów was founded in 1553, it was also granted Magdeburg town rights.
 An annual fair and weekly market were established.
 It was a private town which in the late 16th century passed successively to the families of Pac, Sapieha, Leszczyński, Sanguszko, and from 1598 until the beginning of the 19th century it was owned by the Radziwiłł family.
+In 1567-1568 Hetman Hrehory Chodkiewicz established a printing house in Zabłudów; between 1568 and 1570 Ivan Fedorov and Pyotr Mstislavets produced a Church Slavonic gospel book and a psalter there.

 In the 17th century, there were guilds of tailors, shoemakers and potters; agriculture also developed.
 Also in the 17th century, Protestants, including the Polish Brethren, as well as Jews, settled in the town.
 In 1654, King John II Casimir Vasa confirmed Zabłudów's town rights and granted the coat of arms.
 In 1659 during the Russian-Polish War it was destroyed by invading Russian forces.

 It was annexed by Prussia during the Third Partition of Poland in 1795.
 In 1800, the Prussian administration ordered the demolition of the local Catholic church, Germanisation attempts began, in 1803 a German school was founded.
 In 1807 the town passed to the Russian Partition of Poland.
 Initially, Polish language was briefly restored to schools and offices, but soon Russification began.
 The marching Russian troops during the Polish November Uprising in 1831 brought a cholera epidemic.
 Later, similar to other cities in the region such as Białystok and Supraśl, the textile industry developed.